prabalmanhas/Minor-Project-AIT-Social-Media-Detoxifier/README.md

 - TOXICITY ANALYZER: Building a toxicity analyser to perform analysis on a large dataset model trained by us, in order to fetch the toxic comments present in it, it can be the tweets posted by a twitter user, comments on Instagram/FB etc. Also classifying them into their respective categories such as Severe Toxic, Harassment, Bullying, Threats, Obscene, Insult or Identity Hate.
 ![06](https://github.com/user-attachments/assets/a610ca5a-89c2-4dd4-9712-5d7fb6e38ab7)

--.DATA VISUALISATION: To get insights about comments, length, number of comments etc.
+- DATA VISUALISATION: To get insights about comments, length, number of comments etc.
 ![07](https://github.com/user-attachments/assets/6e295f90-bad1-4dec-9067-87d92c4c994b)

 ### Number of comments classified as toxic, severe_toxic etc. into respective categories depending on string length.